jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 You are given a brief (~1 second) grace period of exposure to Gloom before your max HP starts reducing.
 Just enough time to realize the danger and get back out.

+Insects fly away if you approach at full speed; you have to crouch and sneak up on them.
+This requires intentionality, not just running everywhere pressing the Grab button all the time.

 ## Economy

 Dishes made with double the ingredients exactly double their replenishment/duration effects.
 Dishes made with discoverable, repeatable combinations of ingredients can be significantly more effective than their individual components.